The International Investigations Review: Portugal

-Regulatory offences, on the other hand, are investigated and prosecuted by administrative entities, with varying degrees of independence.
+Regulatory offences, conversely, are investigated and prosecuted by administrative entities, with varying degrees of independence.
 These entities or regulators can apply fines that are binding and enforceable unless the decision to apply the fine is contested in court by the defendant.
 Most regulatory offences, when appealed, are decided in criminal courts.
 However, regulatory offences can also be decided in administrative courts (e.g., tax offences and offences related to urban planning) or in a specialised court (e.g., competition, energy, and financial offences).
-Regulatory offences have, in general, more flexible substantive and procedural requirements and some legal frameworks list the fines applicable in relation to a company's turnover, and establish collaboration and leniency programmes.
+Regulatory offences have, in general, more flexible substantive and procedural requirements and some legal frameworks index the applicable fine to a company's turnover and establish collaboration and leniency programmes.
 These factors incentivise and reward internal investigations and self-reporting.

-A new legal framework for economic regulatory offences was recently approved in Decree-Law No. 9/2021 of 29 January, establishing new common rules and regulatory procedures in several economic areas, such as the sports, consumer, health, pharmaceuticals, copyright, and gambling sectors, and including anti-money laundering offences.
+A new Legal Framework of Economic Regulatory Offences (Decree-Law No. 9/2021, of 29 January) was recently approved that establishes new common rules and regulatory procedures in several economic sectors, such as sports, consumer sector, health, pharmaceutical sector, copyright, gambling and even anti-money laundering offences.

 Under Portuguese law, there is no general duty to self-report.
 However, there are certain sectors, subject to supervision, where entities are required to report wrongdoing.

-Specifically, the Portuguese Securities Code2 requires financial intermediaries to report any facts that are connected to financial crimes.
-Pursuant to Decree-Law No. 298/92 of 31 December, the Legal Framework of Credit Institutions and Financial Companies3 establishes a similar duty, requiring the management and supervisory bodies of credit institutions to notify the Bank of Portugal of possible fraud, both internal and external, which may produce adverse effects on the institution's results or capital.
+Specifically, the Portuguese Securities Code (Decree-Law No. 486/99, of 13 November) requires financial intermediaries to report any facts that are connected to financial crimes.
+The Legal Framework of Credit Institutions and Financial Companies (Decree-Law No. 298/92, of 31 December) establishes a similar duty, requiring the management and supervisory bodies of credit institutions to notify the Bank of Portugal of possible fraud, both internal and external, which may produce adverse effects on the institution's results or capital.
 Failure to notify the authorities when required to do so is a regulatory offence.

 In addition, self-reporting criminal or regulatory offences committed in a corporate context to authorities, as well as cooperating with authorities in general, allows a company to reap certain benefits, depending on the legal framework applicable to the offence in question.

-Article 71 of the Portuguese Criminal Code (the Criminal Code)4 establishes that an offender's conduct after the fact is considered when fixing the applicable penalty, especially if that same conduct consists in repairing the consequences of the crime committed.
-In addition, the offender's conduct after the fact may be used to assess whether the criminal procedure should be suspended under Article 281 of the Portuguese Criminal Procedure Code (one of the possible negotiated solutions under Portuguese criminal law).
+Article 71, No. 2, Subparagraph e, of the Portuguese Criminal Code, establishes that an offender's conduct after the fact is considered when fixing the applicable penalty, especially if that same conduct consists in repairing the consequences of the crime committed.
+In addition, the offender's conduct after the fact may be used to assess whether the criminal procedure should be suspended under Article 281 of the Portuguese Criminal Procedure Code (one of the possible negotiated solutions under Portuguese Criminal Law).

-The offender's conduct after the fact is also relevant when fixing the applicable fine in various sectors of regulatory offence law, namely, under the Legal Framework of Credit Institutions and Financial Companies, the Anti-Money Laundering Law,5 the general legal framework for environmental regulatory offences and the general framework for regulatory offences in the media sector.
+The offender's conduct after the fact is also relevant when fixing the applicable fine in various sectors of regulatory offence law, namely, under the Legal Framework of Credit Institutions and Financial Companies, the anti-money laundering legislation, the General Framework on Environmental Regulatory Offences and the General Framework on Regulatory Offences for the Media Sector.

 Furthermore, certain laws establish specific regimes for self-reporting.

-Under Article 405-A of the Securities Code, if the offender confesses and collaborates with the CMVM on the collection of evidence, the applicable fine is lower and its upper limits are halved.
+Under Article 405-A of the Securities Code, if the offender confesses and collaborates with the Portuguese Securities Market Commission on the collection of evidence, the applicable fine is lower, and its upper limits are halved.

-Articles 40 to 44 of Law No. 9/2013 of 28 January, establishing the legal framework for regulatory offences in the energy sector, also establish a leniency programme like the one set out in the Competition Law.
+Articles 40 to 44 of Law No. 9/2013, of 28 January, establishing the legal framework for regulatory offences in the energy sector2 also establish a leniency programme similar to the one set out in Portuguese Competition Law.

 ii Internal investigations

-Internal investigations in a criminal context are not subject to a specific legal regime in the Portuguese jurisdiction.
+Internal investigations in a criminal context do not have a general framework in the Portuguese jurisdiction.

-However, within the Portuguese jurisdiction, internal investigations into the possible commitment of an offence are not common practice, except in some specific areas, such as labour law or competition law, where such investigations are more common.
+However, internal investigations are not a common practice within the Portuguese jurisdiction to internally investigate the possible commitment of an offence, except in some specific areas, like labour law or competition law, where internal investigations are more common.

-One of the reasons for the absence of more internal investigations in connection with possible criminal offences is probably the absence of plea bargaining in Portuguese criminal law and the strict limits within which a negotiated solution is allowed (there is no possible negotiated solution if the specific crime committed by the agent is punishable with imprisonment of more than five years).
-Because there is no plea bargaining, there are significant limits to the effectiveness of internal investigations within the context of criminal liability and, therefore, companies do not feel encouraged to carry out those investigations.
+One of the reasons for the absence of more internal investigations in connection with possible criminal offences is probably the absence of plea bargaining in Portuguese criminal law and the strict limits within which a negotiated solution is allowed (there is no possible negotiated solution if the specific crime committed by the agent is punishable with imprisonment for more than five years).
+Because there are no plea bargains, there are significant limits to the effectiveness of internal investigations within the context of criminal liability and, therefore, companies do not feel encouraged to carry out those investigations.

-However, when these investigations take place, there are different possible approaches, but these usually focus on analysing documents (paper or digital documents) and on conducting interviews with employees or members of the company.
+However, when these investigations take place, there are different possible approaches, but they usually focus on analysing documents (on paper or digital documents) and on conducting interviews with some of the employees or members of the company.

-Any internal investigation must follow the procedural guarantees set out in the Labour Code, otherwise any sanctions applied against an employee may be invalid.
-Furthermore, under the Personal Data Protection Law,7 the Safety in Cyberspace Law8 and the EU General Data Protection Regulation, all subject entities must implement adequate and appropriate measures to ensure the safety of stored data.
+Any internal investigation must follow the procedural guarantees set out in the Portuguese Labour Code, otherwise any sanctions applied against an employee may be invalid.
+Furthermore, under the General Data Protection Regulation, the Portuguese Personal Data Protection Law (Law No. 58/2019, of 8 August) and the Portuguese Safety in Cyberspace Law (Law No. 46/2018, of 13 August), all entities subject to their scope must implement adequate and appropriate measures to ensure the safety of stored data.

-Under the Anti-Money Laundering Law, obliged entities are required to examine and report activities that may be connected to possible money laundering or financing terrorism.
+In the context of anti-money laundering legislation, namely Law No. 83/2017, of 18 August, obliged entities are required to examine and report activities that may be connected to possible money laundering or financing terrorism.
 Obliged entities must also record all filed complaints, and they must immediately proceed with the implementation of new due diligence measures whenever the complaint gives the obliged entity reasons to doubt the accuracy of the data provided by a client.